Widowed Person or Surviving Civil Partner

-- a total exemption from Inheritance Tax for benefits taken by the surviving spouse;
+- a total exemption from Inheritance tax for benefits taken by the surviving spouse or civil partner;

-- the special Income Tax rules that apply for the year of death;
+- tax credits that apply for the year of death;

-- if you have dependent children, the special Income Tax allowance available for the 5 tax years after the death.
+- if you have dependent children, an additional widowed person or surviving civil partner with dependent children tax credit available for the 5 tax years after your bereavement

-If you take an inheritance from your late spouse you don't have to pay Inheritance Tax on that inheritance.
-The exemption is unlimited - it doesn't matter how much you inherit, it is entirely exempt.
-There is no necessity to claim this exemption and you don't have to fill in any Inheritance Tax forms.
+If you take an inheritance from your late spouse or civil partner you do not have to pay Inheritance tax on that inheritance.
+The exemption is unlimited - it does not matter how much you inherit, it is entirely exempt.
+There is no necessity to claim this exemption and you do not have to fill in any Inheritance tax forms.

-Your Income Tax treatment for the tax year in which your spouse has died will depend on how you and your spouse were taxed before your bereavement.
-Your tax office will help you to do the calculations and make sure you have the right tax-free allowances.
+Your income tax treatment for the tax year in which your spouse has died will depend on how you and your spouse or civil partner were taxed before your bereavement.
+Revenue will help you to do the calculations and make sure you have the right tax credits.
 Broadly, the position is as follows:

-- if your late spouse was the "assessable spouse", i.e. the person responsible for making a joint tax return on behalf of both of you, then you will be entitled to a special increased widowed person's allowance from the date of your spouse's death up to the end of the tax year.
-The single person's rate band will apply for this period.
+- if your late spouse was the 'assessable spouse or nominated civil partner', i.e. the person responsible for making a joint tax return on behalf of both of you, you will be entitled to the increased basic personal tax credit from the date of your spouse's or civil partner’s death up to the end of the tax year.
+The single individual’s rate band will apply for this period.

-- if you were both taxed as single persons, you will get the special increased widowed person's allowance and single rate band for the year.
+- if you were both taxed as single persons, i.e under Separate Treatment, you will get the increased widowed person or surviving civil partner tax credit and income tax rate band.

-If you have any dependent children you may be entitled to a special income tax credit (called "widowed parent's tax credit") for the 5 years after the year of your spouse's death.
-You may also be entitled to the "one-parent family tax credit" for as long as you have any dependent children.
+If you have any dependent child(ren) you may be entitled to the widowed person or surviving civil partner with dependent child tax credit for the 5 years after the year of bereavement.
+You may also be entitled to the Single Person Child Carer Credit for as long as you have any dependent child(ren).

-Remember, let the tax office know of your spouse's death as soon as you can.
+Remember, let your Revenue office know of your spouse's or civil partner’s death as soon as you can.

-They will ask you for certain information - including the date of death, your late spouse's PPS number, and the name of the personal representative.
+To bring your tax affairs up to date you will be asked to provide certain information - including the date of death, your late spouse's or civil partner’s PPS number, and the name of the personal representative.

-They will also need to make sure you are given your proper tax credits.
-To do this they will want to know if you have any dependent children, and if you will be receiving a pension (either from Social Welfare or from your late spouse's employer).
+Revenue will ensure that you are granted your proper tax credits.
+To do this they will want to know if you have any dependent children, and if you will be receiving a pension (either from the Department of Social Protection or from your late spouse's or civil partner’s employer).